awsdocs/aws-powershell-user-guide/doc_source/pstools-installing-specifying-region.md

 # Specifying AWS Regions<a name="pstools-installing-specifying-region"></a>

-There are two ways to specify the AWS Region to use when running Tools for PowerShell commands:
+There are two ways to specify the AWS Region to use when running AWS Tools for PowerShell commands:
 + Use the `-Region` common parameter on individual commands\.
 + Use the `Set-DefaultAWSRegion` command to set a default Region for all commands\.

-Many AWS cmdlets fail if the Tools for Windows PowerShell can't figure out what region to use\.
+Many AWS cmdlets fail if the Tools for Windows PowerShell can't figure out what Region to use\.
 Exceptions include cmdlets for [Amazon S3](pstools-s3.md), Amazon SES, and [AWS Identity and Access Management \(IAM \)](pstools-iam.md), which automatically default to a global endpoint\.

  **To specify the region for a single AWS command**

-Add the `-Region` parameter to your command, such as:
+Add the `-Region` parameter to your command, such as the following\.

 ```
 PS > Get-EC2Image -Region us-west-2